Therapy And Support Groups For Social Skills Issues

 This is when the group gives you the sense of, "I can see that people are working past this, or have already dealt with the issues I'm dealing with.
 I can do it too."

-When you see firsthand that other people share your issues and struggles, and that you're not some lone freak for having the problems you do.
+This is when you see firsthand that other people share your issues and struggles, and that you're not some lone freak for having the problems you do.
 E.g., someone with social anxiety could hear another member talk about their crippling fear of spilling food on themselves while eating in front of others, something they thought only they worried about.

 The group experience can also help people explore and deal with bigger, more existential concerns, like figuring out the meaning of their lives, or coming to grips with their mortality.